zingale/comp_astro_tutorial/content/intro.md

 By clicking on the "rocket ship" icon, you can launch the notebook in google colab or binder to run it in the cloud.

+This will also be the basis for the forthcoming AST 390 course at Stony Brook.